SNAP E&T PARTNERSHIPS

-Tennessee Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T) is a voluntary program that helps eligible participants achieve their vocational goals and increase self-sufficiency through funded education, skills training, and supportive services.
+Tennessee Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T) helps eligible participants build skills, earn credentials, and gain work experience through funded education, short-term training, and supportive services—all designed to reduce barriers to employment and support long-term self-sufficiency.

 Partnership for Workforce Success